talhabuyukkose/CollectionSolutionsDocument/README.md

  "System.Private.Uri" Version="4.3.2"
 ```

-<h2 align="center" id="workers"> CollectionApp.WorkerCti</h2>
+<h2 align="center" id="workerCti"> CollectionApp.WorkerCti</h2>

+&nbsp;
-&nbsp; The customers that need to be called are listed here.
+The customers that need to be called are listed here.

 >## Packages
 The list of packages which is used: